COVID 19 Office Protocols

 - We ask that patients come alone to their visits when possible.
 Appointments for younger patients with a need for parent/guardian will be accommodated, but we ask siblings remain home or with other parent/guardian outside the office.

-- We will be asking all patients to use a hand disinfectant (we supply) at each step in their office experience.
+- We will be asking all patients to wash hands and use a hand disinfectant (we supply) at each step in their office experience.

 - We will ask any patient (or person accompanying a patient) who presents with flu-like symptoms when they show up at the front to reschedule.

 - We will reschedule any ‘non-critical/business-related’ outside visitors (company representatives or ‘vendors’) to June or later.

 - All of our team members will STAY HOME if we feel the symptoms of the flu – aching, fever, chills or persistent cough = this may require us to RESCHEDULE patients (e.g. if a number of staff are out at the same time, or if one of the doctors is not able to come in).